elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Install Gatekeeper metrics in the service cluster
 - Rook-ceph netpol to allow prometheus scrape
 - Define Velero security contexts
+- Correct NetworkPolicies and PodSecurityPolicies for Trivy Operator

 ### Updated